RFID Attracts Interest for Magnetic Separators

 May 29, 2012—Industrial Magnetics Inc. (IMI) intends to help its customers and its own inspectors collect and store accurate inspection and maintenance data for magnetic separators used by manufacturing plants to extract metal from products.
-In this effort, the company has been attaching an EPC Gen 2 passive ultrahigh-frequency (UHF) RFID tag to each of its magnetic separators since early this year.
+In this effort, the company has been attaching a passive high-frequency (HF) 13.56 MHz RFID tag to each of its magnetic separators since early this year.
 Users who wish to service or inspect the separators can read data related to every item via a handheld RFID interrogator.
 The tags are provided by InfoChip Systems Inc.

 IMI, based in Michigan, provides industrial magnets and magnetic products designed to hold, lift, convey or separate metal objects.
 Magnetic separators are employed at bulk-processing plants, especially those operated by food companies striving to ensure that no stray metal ends up in products.
 Such companies can position the magnetic separators near vats of processed food, for example, to extract even tiny fragments of metal that might have broken loose from factory equipment during manufacturing.

 According to the company, the magnetic separators need to be inspected regularly in order to verify that they function properly, which requires that inspectors conduct a "pull test."
 The work is performed either by a factory's own staff, or by Industrial Magnetics' inspectors.
 In fact, IMI offers the service free of charge, inspecting its own separators, as well as those of other providers, and supplying an end user with any recommendations in the event that the inspectors deem the separators in need of adjustment or repair, or decide that additional separators are necessary.